IT4063C/IT4063C.github.io/content/course-notes/9.ml-regression/transcript.md

 </CodeOutputBlock>

-But we have another feature, seniority level, that we can use to predict income.
-We can use both features to predict income, and this is called multiple linear regression.

-Let's visualized the relationship between those 3 variables using a 3D scatter plot.
+But let's try to get, seniority level in the mix.
+Visualize it an 3D scatter plot.

 ```python